-General Motors has been outflanked by both Ram and Ford when it comes to diesel engines and its half-ton pickup trucks.
-Ram was first with its EcoDiesel engine, and Ford will launch its own F-150 diesel with the 2018 model year.
+General Motors has been outflanked by both Ram and Ford when it comes to diesel engines in half-ton pickup trucks.
+Ram was first with its EcoDiesel engine, and Ford will launch its own F-150 diesel for the 2018 model year, in the spring of 2018.
 Things will likely change for GM’s next-generation trucks, though.

 The 2019 GMC Sierra has been spied with the necessary equipment to house a diesel engine, and it follows spy shots of the 2019 Chevrolet Silverado also sporting diesel-engine equipment.
 The spy shots specifically show equipment that looks like a tank for diesel exhaust after treatment and a particulate filter.